 Tourism and the Travel Issue

-To begin to figuring out how tourism can combat climate change, we first need understand the effect that tourism has on the environment.
+To begin to understand how tourism can combat climate change, we first need have some insight on the effect that tourism has on the environment.
 As we’ve already mentioned, tourism is responsible for 8% of global greenhouse gas emissions, but that’s not where the adverse effects end.

 Large hotels put enormous strain on local resources such as water and energy, cruise liners cause huge damage to coastal areas due to erosion and the various pollutants they leach into the sea, and often unique natural environments such as coral reefs are damaged due to reckless tourist activity and a change of acidity in the ocean.